Aidurber/react-picky/README.md

 Gets called with the following properties:

 * `filtered`: boolean - true if items have been filtered.
-* `allSelected`: boolean true if all items are selected
+* `allSelected`: boolean true if all items are selected.
-* `toggleSelectAll`: function selects or deselects all items
+* `toggleSelectAll`: function selects or deselects all items.
-* `tabIndex`: number used for specifying tab index
+* `tabIndex`: number used for specifying tab index.
-* `multiple`: boolean true if multiselect
+* `multiple`: boolean true if multiselect.

 # Internals